 In 2010, California began gearing up for health reform by launching major changes to Medi-Cal and care for the uninsured.
 A midpoint analysis sheds light on accomplishments and lessons learned.

-Based on federal, state, and county documents and on interviews with key stakeholders, the report authors analyzed the four major components of the Bridge to Reform waiver: the Low Income Health Program, the Delivery System Reform Incentive Pool, the expansion of mandatory managed care for Medi-Cal-only Seniors and Persons with Disabilities, and the care pilots for children enrolled in California Children's Services.
+Based on federal, state, and county documents and on interviews with key stakeholders, the report authors analyzed the four major components of the Bridge to Reform waiver: the Low Income Health Program, the Delivery System Reform Incentive Pool, the expansion of mandatory managed care for Medi-Cal-only seniors and persons with disabilities (SPDs), and the care pilots for children enrolled in California Children's Services.
 They also identified key challenges that face California as it expands coverage under the waiver:

 The California experience provides important lessons for federal and state policymakers and Medicaid administrators as they implement the ACA.

 The full report is available as a Document Download.